-Education, income, and functional limitation transitions among American adults: Contrasting onset and progression
+Education, income, and functional limitation transitions among American adults: Contrasting onset and progression (PDF)

 Zimmer,Zachary; House,James S.